open-telemetry/opentelemetry-python/CONTRIBUTING.md

 $ git push fork feature
 ```

-Open a pull request against the main opentelemetry-python repo.
+Open a pull request against the main `opentelemetry-python` repo.

 ### How to Receive Comments

-* If the PR is not ready for review, please put `[WIP]` in the title, or tag it
+* If the PR is not ready for review, please put `[WIP]` in the title, tag it
   as `work-in-progress`, or mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 * Make sure CLA is signed and CI is clear.

 ### How to Get PR Merged

-A PR is considered as **ready to merge** when:
+A PR is considered to be **ready to merge** when:
 * It has received two approvals from Collaborators/Maintainers (at different
   companies).
 * Major feedbacks are resolved.
-* The PR should stay at least one working day before getting merged, this
+* It has been open for review for at least one working day.
+This gives people
-  gives people reasonable time to review.
+  reasonable time to review.
 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
 * Urgent fix can take exception as long as it has been actively communicated.